kitearuba/libft_project/README.md

 - `ft_lstiter`
 - `ft_lstmap`

-These functions will use the following structure to represent a node in your list:
+These functions operate on a linked list structure, which is defined as follows:

 ```c
 typedef struct s_list
 {